LeightonDarkins/money-tracker/README.md

 # money-tracker

-An application to record and report on spending habits
+An application to record and report on spending habits.
+It's great!

 #### Build status